Affordable Care Act Update 2021

-On October 2, 2020 the IRS announced that it would extend the deadline for employers to provide employees with a copy of their 1095-C reporting form, as required by the Affordable Care Act, from January 31, 2021 to March 2, 2021.
-March 31, 2021 remains the deadline for electronic submissions to the IRS (submit filing via AATRIX by March 28th to guarantee compliance).
+The filing deadline for employers to provide employees with a copy of their 2021 1095-C reporting form, as required by the Affordable Care Act, is January 31, 2022.
+The deadline for electronic submissions to the IRS is March 31, 2022 (submit filing via AATRIX by March 29th to guarantee compliance).

-The lowest monthly amount the employee could have paid under the plan for self-coverage only (the cost for covering spouse or dependents is not included) and use Offer of Coverage code ‘1A’ was $99.75 for the 2019 tax year.
-In 2020 this amount has increased to $101.79 (based on 9.78% of $12,490, the 2019 poverty level).
-In 2020, if the lowest monthly amount the employee could have paid is less than $101.79 per month for minimum value coverage as defined by the law, Offer of Coverage Code ‘1A’ can be used.
-If the lowest monthly amount is more than $101.79, Code ‘1A’ cannot be used and the employer should fill in the amount on the form (line 15) and use one of the ‘Safe Harbor Codes’, if applicable, to show that the employee is in compliance.
+The lowest monthly amount the employee could have paid under the plan for self-coverage only (the cost for covering spouse or dependents is not included) and use Offer of Coverage code ‘1A’ was $101.79 for the 2020 tax year.
+In 2021 this amount has increased to $104.53 (based on 9.83% of $12,760, the 2020 poverty level).
+In 2021, if the lowest monthly amount the employee could have paid is less than $104.53 per month for minimum value coverage as defined by the law, Offer of Coverage Code ‘1A’ can be used.
+If the lowest monthly amount is more than $104.53, Code ‘1A’ cannot be used and the employer should fill in the amount on the form (line 15) and use one of the ‘Safe Harbor Codes’, if applicable, to show that the employer is in compliance.

 Plan Start Month

-This box on the 1095-C Form, although optional in previous years, is now required.
-RHS has already incorporated the Start Plan Month in its ACA software.
+This box on the 1095-C Form became required in 2020.
 To complete this box on the 1095-C a two-digit number (01 through 12) indicating the calendar month during which the plan year begins of the health plan in which the employee is offered coverage (or would be offered coverage if the employee were eligible to participate in the plan) is entered.
 If more than one plan year could apply (for instance, if the employer changes the plan year during the year), enter the earliest applicable month.
 If there is no health plan under which coverage is offered to the employee, enter “00”.
 To facilitate entering the Start Plan Month for all employees, RHS has provided for a Default Plan Month for the facility and also the ability to override the Start Plan Month for each ACA group.

 Set ACA Default Start Month – [ACAMONTH – PR, 8, 9, 8]